siglun/when-to-dumb-down/experience.md

 To get the birth and death dates you have to parse a string.
 As a matter of fact, the name on the book cover wasn't Søren Kierkegaard but Victor Eremita (Victorious hermit), encoded as an (<alternativeName> ... </alternativeName>).
 A telling pseudonym of the author of The Seducer's Diary.
 Søren was good at pseudonyms.

 The <md:role> ... </md:role> permits the cataloger to encode that a person called Søren has the aut relation to the work.
-Library of Congress have lists with houndreds of such relators.
+Library of Congress have lists with hundreds of such relators.
 Actually, each of those could be seen as a field.
 The thing is that even in a large bibliographic database there would be very few records where Data manager (dtm), Former owner (fmo) and Librettist (lbt) would contain any data.

 Now we've identified a lot of possible fields to use, for cataloging and for information retrieval.
 They have perfectly reasonable use cases, and all of them are used in everyday library practice, so how do I get them into my Solr index?